djscheuf/journeymans-blog/source/_posts/ai-workflow-decomposition-pattern.md

 date: 2026-07-07 09:30:00
 description: Learn how to decompose workflows into discrete steps to identify where AI excels at transformation tasks, where it needs tools for math, and where human judgment must remain in control.
 photos:
-  - /img/post_img/man_think_ai.jpg
+  - /img/post_img/lego_blocks.jpg
 ---

 ~690 Words | ~3min Read

-AI doesn't replace entire jobs.
+[AI doesn't replace entire jobs](/blog/ai-replaces-tasks-not-jobs/).
 It replaces tasks within those jobs.
 But most of us look at our work as monolithic activities.
 "Evaluate this solution."
 "Analyze these requirements."
 "Research the market."
 When you see work this way, AI integration feels impossible.
 How do you hand off something that requires judgment from start to finish?

 You need task decomposition.
 Break work into progressively smaller, clearer steps.
 And build explicit understanding of what each step accomplishes.
 This reveals which pieces AI can handle and which require human control.

 Let's take a simplified example first.
 Consider solution evaluation in business analysis.
 You're assessing whether a delivered solution meets its targets.
 Seems entirely human, right?
 Judgment, domain knowledge, analytical thinking and all that.
 But watch what happens when you decompose it.

 List the steps to evaluate.
-First, you define the metrics and their targets.
-Then you measure the solution performance on each metric.
-Then you compare those measurements to your targets.
-Finally, you document the benchmark results.
+- First, you define the metrics and their targets.
+- Then you measure the solution performance on each metric.
+- Then you compare those measurements to your targets.
+- Finally, you document the benchmark results.

 Now at each step, as this: Is this a transformation task?